Download the article, Individualized Care.Article - Individualized Care

-High-quality relationship-based care is central to optimal early brain development, emotional regulation, and learning (Center on the Developing Child, 2012).
-One of the Program for Infant/Toddler Care (PITC) six essential program practices to promote this type of care is individualized care (PITC, n.d.).
+High-quality relationship-based care is central to children’s early brain development, emotional regulation, and learning (Center on the Developing Child, 2012).
+The Program for Infant/Toddler Care recommends six essential program practices as a framework for relationship-based care.
+One of these practices is individualized care—the practice of being responsive and adapting to each infant’s and toddler’s interests, needs, and abilities to support their healthy development (Lally & Mangione, n.d.).
 The unique temperament, learning style, interests, and developmental stages of infancy require individualized care and support (Lally & Mangione, 2006; Lieberman, 1995; Raikes & Edwards, 2009).
 In high-quality infant and toddler care, caregivers adapt their strategies to meet individual needs of infants and toddlers and provide responsive relationship-based care (Raikes & Edwards, 2009).

 Why Is Individualized Care Important for Infants and Toddlers?

 - Valuing and responding to a child’s unique developmental abilities and individual needs leads to respectful and responsive caregiving (Lieberman, 1995; Mangione, 2006).

 - Meeting unique needs communicates to infants and toddlers that they are important, their needs will be met, and their choices, interests, and preferences are respected (Lally & Mangione, 2006).

 - Providing individualized care honors a child’s abilities, needs, temperament, and the cultural practices and preferences of the child’s family (Bernhard & Gonzalez-Mena, 2000; Lieberman, 1995).

 How Does Individualized Care Promote Positive Child Outcomes?